Ipelcaztreortega/Ipelcaztreortega/README.md

 - I’m a graduate Computer Science student at Georgia Tech, specializing in Computing Systems, and I’m on track to graduate in Fall 2027.

-- I have skills in working with React, PostgreSQL, Spring, Springboot in fullstack environments.
-I am looking for roles in Software Engineering where I can use,
+- Experienced in React, PostgreSQL, Spring, and Spring Boot, with a strong focus on full-stack development.

+- Actively seeking Software Engineering roles where I can apply and grow my skills in building scalable, impactful applications.

 🚀 **What I'm Up To**